pinotML/pinotML/README.md

 - Hi, I’m Kim @pinotML
 - I’m interested in Statistical/Machine Learning, and Wine
 - I received my PhD in Food Science in 2021.
 I also minored in Statistics.
-- I'm currently working at Brightech as a biostatistician
+- I'm currently working at E&J Gallo as a statistician
 - You can reach me at kimphanq@gmail.com

 <!---